How To Manage Your Mind To Manage The World

 Around the world, over 4% of the population suffers from anxiety enough to cripple them.
 Stress levels are the highest in developing nations and countries in the first world.
 However, a conversation around stress and anxiety, and its relevance to the workplace isn’t something that we usually talk about.

 People in general and employees, in particular, have no systematic means and mechanisms in place to handle their worries better.
 There is little, if any, acceptance around the fact that stress and negative emotion is a common aspect in all human beings.

 With that, it falls on every individual to manage their stress better on a personal level.
 Leaders, on the other hand, need to find ways to encourage a conversation around stress and management techniques.
 The lines between the workplace and life outside of work have already blurred, and it is up to every single one of us to take charge of this insidious yet seldom-discussed aspect of our lives.

-In this article, we talk about ways to manage stress as an individual.
 You may be an employee, manager or a leader, or you may be going through a transition in life.
 Here are a few ways to tackle stress and clear your mind so you can do more.

 In the Indian context, a discussion around stress or mental health is not very common.
 Usually, people in need of help are often made to feel like it is no big deal, which may prompt them to be in denial about what they’re going through.

 If you have an astute sense of anxiety through the day, if you reach for a snack when you don’t need it, if you cannot sleep or work effectively, or if you find that you’re not hungry, you are undergoing stress.
 These are the body’s most common responses to a stressor- others might include anger outbursts, having no energy after work, feeling trapped, etc. The first thing to do is to accept that there is a situation and that this situation can be addressed.